Faadu (web series): Summary

 Faadu is a story of a man belonging to progressive India who lies in the middle of choices that need validation.
 He is stuck between the fabric of economic upgrade and true love.
 Abhay is an angry poet and dreamer who aspires to be the hero of his rags-to-riches story, in no time.
-In this ambitious journey of need and greed, he falls in love with Manjiri, a poetess with a different life philosophy.
+In this ambitious journey of need and greed, he falls in love with Manjiri, a poet with a different life philosophy.
 In an era of people running behind their ambitious selves, will Abhay choose love and simplicity or lean towards money and complexity?
 Faadu attempts to answer this very quest of mankind - ‘It does not matter where you are born.
-Your destiny lies in your hands.’
+Your destiny lies in your hands.'
 But what if our self-written destiny goes completely wrong and you want to return to where it all started?

-Episodic Synopsis
+Episodic synopsis

 Reception

 Firstpost opines Faadu as a brilliant study of love, poetry, ambition, and more, with Pavail and Saiyami being beyond brilliant in their roles.
-Director Ashwini Iyer Tiwari is receiving applauds for her "artful creation", and Saumya Joshi for his “exceptionally evocative” writing.
+Director Ashwini Iyer Tiwari is receiving applauds for her "artful creation", and Saumya Joshi for his "exceptionally evocative" writing.
 The music of the show as well as the supporting cast have gathered special mentions and rightly so.

-Scroll acclaims the show as a clutter-breaker and calls it “a soaring tale of vaulting ambition".
+Scroll acclaims the show as a clutter-breaker and calls it "a soaring tale of vaulting ambition".
 It lauds the direction of Ashwini Iyer Tiwari against the beautifully captured landscape and a "true-to-meter" script by Saumya Joshi, with exceptional performances by the leads and a few noticeable characters.

 The show has received a 4-star rating from DNA, and acclamations have poured in for director Ashwini Iyer Tiwari for the “honesty and conviction” - the series reflects.
 Every character leaves an impact in this "thought-provoking and touching" love story.